The Incredibles: Plot

-Summoned back to Nomanisan, Bob discovers Mirage is working for Buddy.
-Now wealthy and calling himself Syndrome, he has invented many weapons that mimic superpowers.
-Embittered by Bob's rejection, Syndrome has been perfecting the Omnidroid by hiring many superheroes to fight it, killing them in the process.
-Syndrome intends to send an Omnidroid to attack Metroville, where he will secretly manipulate its controls to defeat it publicly and gain "hero" status.
-He then plans to sell his inventions to the world to make the term "super" irrelevant.
+Summoned back to Nomanisan, Bob discovers Mirage is working for Buddy, now calling himself Syndrome after being embittered by Bob's rejection.
+Syndrome has become wealthy by inventing weapons that mimic superpowers.
+He has been perfecting the Omnidroid by luring supers to fight it until it kills them.
+Syndrome intends to send an Omnidroid to attack Metroville, then defeat it publicly with secret controls, thereby gaining "hero" status.
+He intends to then sell his inventions to the world, thereby rendering superheroes meaningless.

 Helen visits Edna and learns what Bob has been up to.
-She activates a beacon Edna built into the suits to find Bob, inadvertently causing Bob to be captured while infiltrating Syndrome's base.
-Helen borrows a private plane to fly to Nomanisan.
-Violet and Dash stow away, leaving Jack-Jack with a babysitter.
-Despite knowing that the children are on the plane, Syndrome shoots it down with missiles, but Helen and the kids survive and make it to the island.
+She activates a beacon Edna built into the suits to find Bob, inadvertently causing him to be captured while infiltrating Syndrome's base.
+Helen borrows a private plane to fly to Nomanisan; Violet and Dash stow away, leaving Jack-Jack with a babysitter.
+Despite knowing that there are children on the plane, Syndrome shoots it down.
+Helen and the kids survive and make their way to the island.
 Disillusioned by Syndrome's callousness, Mirage releases Bob and informs him of his family's survival.
-Syndrome's guards pursue Dash and Violet, who fight them off with their powers and reunite with their parents.
-Syndrome imprisons the family, and follows the Omnidroid to Metroville.
+Syndrome's guards pursue Dash and Violet, who fend them off with their powers and reunite with their parents.
+Syndrome captures the family before following the Omnidroid to Metroville.
+Violet uses her powers to free her family, and Mirage helps them reach Metroville.

-The Parrs escape to Metroville with Mirage's help.
-Due to its artificial intelligence, the Omnidroid shoots Syndrome's remote control off his wrist and knocks him unconscious.
-The Parrs and Lucius fight the Omnidroid; Helen and the kids retrieve the remote control, allowing Bob to destroy the robot's power source.
-Returning home, the Parrs find Syndrome retaliating by abducting Jack-Jack to raise as a sidekick.
-As Syndrome flies away, Jack-Jack's own superpowers manifest and he escapes Syndrome's hold.
-Helen rescues the falling baby, and Bob knocks Syndrome into his plane's engine, causing it to explode.
+Recognizing Syndrome's remote-control gauntlet as a threat, the Omnidroid disarms and knocks him out.
+The Incredibles and Lucius fight the Omnidroid; Helen and the kids retrieve the remote control, allowing Bob to destroy the robot's power source.
+The family and Lucius are appreciated by the public just as Syndrome awakens to see their victory.
+Returning home, the Parrs find Syndrome abducting Jack-Jack to raise as a sidekick for revenge.
+As Syndrome flies up, Jack-Jack's superpowers manifest, and he escapes Syndrome's hold.
+Helen rescues the falling baby, and Bob throws his car at Syndrome's plane, sending him into one of its engines.